Kerala Janapaksham

 Kerala Janapaksham ('Kerala People's Party') is a political party in Kerala, India.
 The party is led by K. Raman Pillai.
 Pillai is the president of the party.
 Pillai had previously been a leader of the Bharatiya Janata Party, but formed Kerala Janapaksham in 2007.
-Baby Ambatt was appointed general secretary of the party in May 2010.
+Baby Ambatt was appointed as the party's general secretary in May 2010.

 The party offered critical support to the Left Democratic Front.

-The party had a cultural wing, Bharatiya Janapaksham.
+The party had a cultural wing called Bharatiya Janapaksham.